windhamdavid/til/lists/next.md

-# Next
+# Up Next

-( 22/07/06 ) I added this page so that I could set reminders of shows, films, podcasts, games, and books I'd like to give me attention to because I'm often trying to remember what it was I wanted to watch on TV.
+**22/07/06** - I added this page so that I could set reminders of shows, films, podcasts, games, and books I'd like to give me attention to because I'm often trying to remember what it was I wanted to watch on TV.
 I wrote a post about it @ [https://davidawindham.com/now-streaming/](https://davidawindham.com/now-streaming/)

+Below is just a list of the items I'm currently watching or up next.

 ---
 ### Video